-Expanding Access

-All children and families are deserving of a high-quality, seamless response which is easily accessible.
-NCA will promote the is easily accessible.
-NCA will promote the CAC model as the preferred response for all forms of child maltreatment.
+- Expanding Access All children and families are deserving of a high-quality, seamless response which is easily accessibility.
+NCA will promote the CAC model as the preferred response for all forms of child maltreatment. - 2 Branding Create a strong, recognizable brand for Children's Advocacy Centers to become the undisputed authority that empowers local communities to serve/respond to child victims of trauma/abuse. - 3 Leadership and Collaboration

-2 Branding

-Create a strong, recognizable brand for Children's Advocacy Centers to become the undisputed authority that empowers local communities to serve/respond to child victims of trauma/abuse.

-3 Leadership and Collaboration

 NCA cultivates meaningful and sustainable collaborations among CACs, Chapters, and RCACs to capitalize on unique strengths for maximum impact and seamless, non-duplicative service delivery.
 4 Leveraging Partnerships and Resource Development